kannans89/RustRepo/19_Enums/19_Enums.md

 ## Struct and Enum

-The example given below declares a structure `Person`, with a field `gender` of type enum.
+In the example given we are creating a structure Person with gender  type as an enum.

 ```rust
 // The `derive` attribute automatically creates the implementation